 About The Project:

+These modest homes are built of cinderblock.
+DWC volunteers work with experienced locals who will train them on the construction process.
 You’ll definitely be doing work that builds a future for people who live off of hope.
 You’ll work alongside like-minded volunteers who are also passionate about travel and giving others a hand up, not a hand out.

 Read day-to-day experiences from our volunteers on the Guatemala Blog »